 “The handling and adaptability to margins were much better than other composites,” according to Dr. DeChellis, who said this material is “great for everyday Class II restorations” and that it cures twice as fast as his previous composite.
 “It is great for deep fillings with multiple increments of composite because it is quick to place and cure,” Dr. DeChellis said, “and it adapts to the margins very well.”
 Dr. Gaddis agreed and said she “loved the marginal adaptation of Harmonize.”

-Both of these dentists praised the polishability of Harmonize, with Dr. Gaddis saying, “The restorations polish very nicely and the end result looks terrific,” and Dr. DeChellis adding, “[It] polishes nicely to match enamel gloss.”
+Both of these dentists praised the polishability of Kerr Harmonize Composite, with Dr. Gaddis saying, “The restorations polish very nicely and the end result looks terrific,” and Dr. DeChellis adding, “[It] polishes nicely to match enamel gloss.”
 Dr. Lew described a case where he used Harmonize for composite veneers in the maxillary anterior.
 His patient had an older restoration and was not happy with the shape or the shade.
 “Harmonize helped me address both of these issues with its ease of handling and excellent polishability,” Dr. Lew concluded.

 Final Esthetics and Shade Match